mhavey/marklogic/uml2es/examples/hr/README.md

   We won't use any of these artifacts in this demo.
 The code already contains a tweaked version of HR-0.0.1.xqy in /plugins/ext/entity-services.
 Because we won't use these artifacts, we don't need to reload our schemas or modules.

+### Ingest
-3. Ingest staging data and some triples for FINAL
+Ingest staging data and some triples for FINAL

+Run the following:

 gradle -PenvironmentName=local -i loadSummaryOrgTriples runInputMLCP

 Confirm:
 - In STAGING we now have 2008 documents.
 Of these: